 You can fill your feeders ½ full at this time of year.
 Why waste nectar?
 If you are new to feeding hummingbirds, you might think you need to buy commercial nectar.
 One problem with this nectar is that it often contains red dye that can be harmful to the birds.
 There is a commercial nectar that does not contain red dye.
 We sell it in our store here.
 You can easily make your own nectar.
 This is the recipe that Jim and I use.

-You will need to change the nectar and clean the feeders every 3 to 5 days just as any other time of year to prevent the unused sugar/water mix from spoiling.
+When you hang hummingbird feeders you will need to change the nectar and clean the feeders every 3 to 5 days just as any other time of year to prevent the unused sugar/water mix from spoiling.
 You will not see hummingbirds at a feeder with spoiled nectar.
 This is very, very important.
 We consistently receive emails wondering why their hummingbirds have left.
 Usually, the reason is that fact that they did not change the nectar often enough, allowing it to "spoil" and they did not keep their feeders clean.